kevinb7/fearless-javascript/slides.md

 # How to make it stick

-- Don't just read it, try it out as you read it.
+- Don't just read it, try it out as you read it
+  - JavaScript Koans
 - If you forget it, try to remember it by creating an example to verify it.
-  - e.g. what is the value of "this" is a particular situation?
-- once you get good it's faster that look up docs, but it's also more likely to stick because you're an active participant
+  - use the REPL
+- write code
+- read other people's code
+- modify other people's code

+--

+# REPL

+- validate understanding
+- explore objects
+- experiment

 --